The Annual Magazine of High School Writing

-Writers selected for publication will receive payment at the standard SWG rates, as well as 2 complimentary copies of Windscript.
+Writers selected for publication will go through an editing process with the editor(s) and will receive payment at the standard SWG rates, as well as 2 complimentary copies of Windscript.

 Those submitting must be:

 - All work must be original from start to finish.
-Writers submitting plagiarized work will be banned from Windscript.
+Submissions that are proven to be plagiarised will not be accepted and the submitter will be banned from submitting to Windscript.

 - Writers must submit their own work directly – submissions cannot be made by a third party (such as a parent or teacher).